alchemyplatform/aa-sdk/site/smart-accounts/modular-account/multisig-plugin/getting-started.md

 });
 ```

-### Sending the User Operation
+## 5. Send the User Operation

-After collecting k-1 signatures, it's time to collect the last signature and send the user operation.
+After collecting k-1 signatures, you're ready to collect the last signature and send the user operation.
 This is done with the `sendUserOperation` method. `sendUserOperation` also formats this aggregated signature, sorting its parts in ascending order by owner address as expected by the Multisig Plugin smart contract.

 ```ts
 import { createMultisigAccountAlchemyClient } from "@alchemy/aa-alchemy";